Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Limited Material Choices

-There are very few blends available for poly, this means there is much less variation in tents built with the fabric.
+There are very few blends available for poly, which means there is much less variation in tents built with the fabric.

 Seams Need to be Sealed

-This generally impacts all fabrics, the SilPoly tent is no exception to this need.
-Though from my understanding it is possible to have them taped in the manufacturing and not need manual seam sealer done.
+This generally impacts all fabrics, and the Sil-Poly tent is no exception to this need.
+However, from my understanding, it is possible to have them taped in the manufacturing and not need manual seam sealer done.

 Condensation

 One of the main drawbacks to SilPoly tents is that they tend to suffer from more condensation than either SilNylon or DCF tents.
-This is because the coating on the fabric traps humidity, which then causes water droplets to form on the inside of the tent.
+This is because the coating on the fabric traps humidity, which causes water droplets to form inside the tent.

 DCF Tent Material

-Dyneema is not incredibly new but it is the newest overall fabric, DCF is amazing and was created for a totally different purpose but manufacturers found it was very lightweight, near ultralight on its own while also being near waterproof.
+Dyneema is not incredibly new, but it is the newest overall fabric.
+DCF is terrific and was created for a different purpose, but manufacturers found it was very lightweight, near ultralight on its while also being near waterproof.

 Lightweight

 DCF is an extremely lightweight fabric, making tents made from it some of the lightest on the market.
-This makes them perfect for thru-hikers who are looking to save every possible ounce.
+This makes them perfect for thru-hikers looking to save every possible ounce.

 Waterproof

-DCF is waterproof, which means your tent will be protected from rain and snow.
-This makes it a great choice for hikers who are worried about inclement weather.
+DCF is waterproof, so your tent will be protected from rain and snow.
+This makes it an excellent choice for hikers worried about inclement weather.

 Durable